Canadian Marketing Code of Ethics & Standards

 See also, Section K4 of this Code, Contests Directed to Children and CMA's Guide to Promotional Contests.

 M2.2 Field Marketing: Field marketing is the face-to-face promotion or sale of products or services to consumers.
-It includes merchandising, sampling, demonstrations and events.
+It includes merchandising, sampling, demonstrations, guerilla marketing and events.

 Marketers must ensure that information provided directly to consumers by field personnel is not misleading and does not employ unreasonably aggressive sales tactics.
 See also, Section I5.4 of this Code regarding undercover or word-of-mouth marketing initiatives.
 Field demonstrations must be carried out safely, by trained personnel.